theblockstalk/upgradeable-proxy/README.md

 16. Append new fields to a struct and still be able to access all previously set struct state as expected
     - See contract _ArraySimpleV2c_
     - **Note:** Applications or other smart contracts may need to know about the upgrade to be able to correctly interpret new return values of structs with the new ABI.
+17. Change variable value types during an upgrade such as from uint to bool, or bytes32 to uint
+    - See contracts _MapSimple_
+    - **Note:** The contract will interperate any state stored by the new variable type.
+Changing state types may cause unexpected results.
+The compiler will not issue any warnings when using upgradeable contracts this way.
+Use with caution.
+    - **TODO** test this further, test changing different variable sizes

 #### 3.3.2 You can't